Remember to cite LawCareers.Net on your application form if you apply to Marriott Harrison.

 We invite approximately 24 applicants to join us for one week (on average three participants per week) during the months of June and July.
 The application process runs as follows:

-The deadline for applications is 31 March each year
+The deadline for applications is 23 March 2021

 A number of applicants are then selected for video interview during April

-We then select the best 24 to join us in the summer for a week long placement
+We then invite the best 24 to join us in the summer for a week long placement

 At the end of the summer, a small number of participants from the vacation scheme will be invited back for a final interview